-Upon completion of any CEAS course, students may enter the CEAS minor via the Minor Declaration Tool in the Electronic Portfolio.
+Upon completion of any CEAS course, students may enter the CEAS minor via the Minor Declaration Tool in the electronic portfolio.
+The CEAS minor application.

 The rule that no more than two of the five courses can be language courses means that students beginning their Chinese, Japanese or Korean language study at Wesleyan may have to take as many as seven courses to fulfill the minor (because four courses would be required to reach intermediate competence, but only two will count toward the minor).